How to write a good guideline for linguists?

 Save time for both sides

 It’s always great for two sides to understand exactly the other’s expectation and ability.
 And a guideline will have you achieve this mutual understanding.
-A good guideline from your company can keep translators on the right track throughout the translation process.
+A good translation guideline from your company can keep translators on the right track throughout the translation process.
 Based on the clear instruction you sent, translators have a vivid vision of what outcome they need to achieve and what they should do to meet that expected result.

-A great guideline usually includes a list of terminology which you want the translators to use throughout the translations to guarantee the accuracy.
+A guideline usually includes a list of terminology which you want the translators to use throughout the translations to guarantee accuracy.
 There’s a risk when letting translators search and choose the suitable words themselves.
 In many cases, your company might find these words or terms inappropriate to use on the documents and ask translators to change the words.
 This process of sending back and forth files to correct takes a great deal of time.
 Instead, you should provide translators with a list of glossaries.
 Translators will use the resources you give, saving time for both them and your company.

 Increase the translation quality

 As mentioned above, a list of glossaries or style guide assists translators to remain the consistency of word choices, writing tones and voices throughout the translations, thus, improve the general quality of the whole documents.

 What should you include in the guidelines?

 The first thing you should mention in the guideline is your expectation for the translations.
 Do you need an error-free and ready-to-publish document or you just need a quick translation to get the general idea of the document?
 Whether what your expected outcome is, you should state it at the beginning of the guideline to avoid translators from missing this essential information.